 Our last activity we learned about the epic of Gilgamesh,

 I’d recommend watching it first because there’s a few things I’d prefer weren’t in there and the video is removed from youtube, so instead try reading this Epic of Gilgamesh picture book*.

-And of course then I remembered there’s a Star Trek Next Generation* episode with Gilgamesh in it, I’d rather forgotten that it was only a few minute reference over halfway into the episode.
+And of course, then I remembered there’s a Star Trek Next Generation* episode with Gilgamesh in it, I’d rather forgotten that it was only a few minute references over halfway into the episode.
 So we watched that too.

 Which led to the usual discussion between Jeff and I if it’s reasonable for an entire language to be made of metaphors.

-Final Ancient Sumerian activity: Notebooking what we learned
+Final Ancient Sumerian lesson: Notebooking what we learned

-Then when all of the hands on learning of the Sumerian activities was done, we printed out pictures and wrote briefly about them in their notebooks, with much groaning and rolling of eyes (you know that is torture, right Mommy?
+Then when all of the hands-on learning Sumerian lessons were completed, we printed our pictures and wrote briefly about them in their notebooks using the Mystery of History 1 notebooking pages, with much groaning and rolling of eyes (you know that is torture, right Mommy?
 I thought we agreed no writing.).

-Oh the horrible whining and complaining, but they got it done, unfortunately, being my kids, some of their pages were lost…… The pictures above are a compilation of all three kids’ things.
+Oh the horrible whining and complaining, but they got it done, unfortunately, being my kids, some of their pages were lost…… The pictures above are a compilation of all three kids’ notebooks.

 Looking for more Ancient Sumerian ideas?

 Then you need to check out my Mystery of History 1 pinterest board.